Skip to content

 AV Association Releases Report Touting AV Road Record

-International Trade Commission Investigation of Certain Vehicle Parts and Components The Autonomous Vehicle Industry Association (AVIA) has released a report that touts the safety record and recent milestones in the Autonomous Vehicle (AV) industry.
+test title The Autonomous Vehicle Industry Association (AVIA) has released a report that touts the safety record and recent milestones in the Autonomous Vehicle (AV) industry.
 The report notes that AVs have now driven nearly 70 million miles on roads in the United States.
-It also notes…
+It also notes that the number of miles driven by AVs…

 Read More